-Ideally you’d create something like this around June but if you missed the boat, here’s some key dates to get you started:
+Ideally, you’d create something like this around June but if you missed the boat, here are some key dates to get you started:

 And while these are events to hang your campaigns from, I’d recommend creating a gantt chart to plot out all of your campaign deliverables.
 This will help you stay on track and gives you the opportunity to organise your messaging and offers well in advance.
 Don’t neglect to factor in those important dates such as your last shipping date!

 Your third task is to review your target audience.
 Go through the demographic and behavioural data you have on your customers.
 Have any new behavioural trends emerged?

 It is important to capture any changes in customer behaviour and update your personas accordingly.
 Accurate personas help you to hit the mark with your messaging.

 Need help defining your personas?
 Here’s some additional reading: 9 eCommerce Buyer Personas and How to Drive Them to Conversion.